kindbyte/hr-attrition-analysis/Readme.md

 Insight: Lower-income employees show the highest attrition rates.
 The group earning below $3,000/month has the highest turnover.

+3. Number of Employee by Age 📊

+SELECT
+  age_group,
+  count(*) as total_employees
+FROM
+  (SELECT
+     CASE
+       WHEN age < 25 THEN 'less than 25'
+       WHEN age BETWEEN 25 AND 35 THEN 'between 25 and 35'
+       WHEN age BETWEEN 35 AND 45 THEN 'between 35 and 45'
+       WHEN age BETWEEN 45 AND 55 THEN 'between 45 and 55'
+       ELSE '56+'
+     END AS age_group,
+     CASE
+       WHEN age < 25 THEN '1'
+       WHEN age BETWEEN 25 AND 35 THEN '2'
+       WHEN age BETWEEN 35 AND 45 THEN '3'
+       WHEN age BETWEEN 45 AND 55 THEN '4'
+       ELSE '5'
+     END AS age_order
+   FROM hr_employees) AS sub
+GROUP BY age_order, age_group
+ORDER BY age_order ASC;
+Goal: Analyze workforce distribution across different age groups.
+Insight: Shows the concentration of employees in various age brackets, helping understand the company's demographic composition.

 🛠️ Tools Used